cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING-VS-VCPKG.md

 ```
 used to grab vcpkg version without font problems.

-4. Install a necessary pre-requisite package:
+4. (Optionally) Install (or upgrade) necessary packages with following command line:

 #### Install YASM-tool: